IntegratedBreedingPlatform/BMSAPI/README.md

 ### Explore the API ###
 Explore and try out the live API documentation (built with [Swagger](https://helloreverb.com/developers/swagger)) at the home page `http://<server.host>:<server.port>/<server.contextPath>`.

 Public deployment of the BMS API is available at: [api.leadnode.io](http://api.leafnode.io:10081/bmsapi/).
+Access to invoke the API operations via Swagger UI requires the user to first authenticate by logging into the Workbench in same browser window.